In This Blog:

 The role he couldn’t budget for ended up costing him more than it ever would have paid.

 The technical name for what Marcus experienced is “security debt,” and it works exactly like financial debt.
 Every month you delay building a defense posture, the exposure compounds.
-The interest rate is your attack surface, and at some point, the bill arrives.
+The interest rate is your attack surface, and at some point, the bill is no one else’s responsibility, and consequence, but yours.

 The Three Non-Decision Archetypes in Cybersecurity Skills Shortage 2026 (Which One Is You?)